mstocco/mariostoc.co/content/traininglog/20220508-ironman2022-16weeksout.md

 ### NOTES
 Total Time: **114 Minutes** &nbsp; Run: **18.5 km**

-Pretty common theme, _Colquiz River Trail_ to the _Centennial Trail_, then over to the grounds of _Camosun College_.
-The run started slow and stayed slow and easy for the almost 2 hours.
-I missed some math in my head and stayed out a bit longer than was written.
+Pretty common theme, _Colquiz River Trail_ to _Centennial Trail_, then over to the grounds of _Camosun College_.
+The run started slow and stayed **slow and easy** for the almost 2 hours.

+I stayed out a bit longer than was written because I couldn't do math converting 1:45 into minutes.
 Not that big of a deal in the grand scheme as I was running comfortably slow and had lots of sugar in my bottle today.

 Finally some nice late March weather to enjoy!